Skip to content

 Julie Lane-Gray

-Transforming Your Vegetable Garden with These Three Uncommon Annuals
+How Can You Transform Your Vegetable Garden with Uncommon Annual Flowers?

 Last Summer I realized My little food garden was looking dull- prolific - but dull.
 To remedy the tedious rows, I decided to try three uncommon annuals to improve the appearance.
 To my surprise, they all flowered for five months.
 These plentiful flowers did so much to spiff up the vegetable Greenhouse Garden that this summer, they've made their debut in the flowerbed.